Kingfatehkhan786/Linux/Send file over s3/Readme.md

 ## How to send files over S3 bucket without storing the files on server

-#### So the scenario is I want to upload the daily backup of the website which Create the code tar.gz and database tar.gz on daily basis but i dont want that the file consume server space and i want every backup which got created has the time and date tag so that i can recognize them which backup belongs to which date.
+#### So the scenario is I want to upload  the daily backup of the website which Create the code tar.gz and database tar.gz on daily basis over the s3 bucket but i dont want that the file consume server space and i want every backup which got created has the time and date tag so that i can recognize them which backup belongs to which date.

 ````